mirage/mirage-www/tmpl/blog/mirage-1.2-released.md

-Summer is in full swing here in Mirage HQ with torrential rainstorms, searing sunshine, and our [OSCON 2014](http://www.oscon.com/oscon2014/public/schedule/detail/35024) talk rapidly approaching in just a few weeks.
-We've been steadily releasing point releases since the [first release](/blog/mirage-1.1-released) back in December, and today's [Mirage 1.2.0](https://github.com/mirage/mirage/releases/tag/v1.2.0) is the last of the `1.x` series.
+Summer is in full swing here in MirageOS HQ with torrential rainstorms, searing sunshine, and our [OSCON 2014](http://www.oscon.com/oscon2014/public/schedule/detail/35024) talk rapidly approaching in just a few weeks.
+We've been steadily releasing point releases since the [first release](/blog/mirage-1.1-released) back in December, and today's [MirageOS 1.2.0](https://github.com/mirage/mirage/releases/tag/v1.2.0) is the last of the `1.x` series.
 The main improvements are usability-oriented: